QEDK/configparser-rs/README.md

   let val = config.get("section name", "key name").unwrap();
 }
 ```
-The `Ini` struct is the way to go forward and will soon have more features, such as reading from a string, insertion, deletion and variable access.
+The `Ini` struct is the way to go forward and will soon have more features, such as reading from a string, insertion, deletion, index access
+as well as support for comments.

 ## License